viva-safeland/viva_datacreator/docs/usage.md

 The GUI provides:

-- **Process Selection Panel:** Choose which step of the 8-step pipeline to execute
+- **Process Selection Panel:** Choose which step of the 8-step pipeline to execute (steps can be revisited or skipped as needed)
 - **Configuration Panel:** Set all necessary parameters including video selection, SAM2 model configuration, and processing parameters
 - **Real-time Monitoring:** View progress and status messages as processes run
 - **Automatic Configuration Saving:** Your settings are saved and restored between sessions